(We have not yet added staff that joined our team over summer 2025. We will soon! Thank you for your patience!)

 victoria.rodriguez@elmcitymontessori.org

-Victoria comes to us with more than ten years of experience working as a paralegal and managing an office.
+Victoria (she/her) comes to us with more than ten years of experience working as a paralegal and managing an office.
 Originally from Mexico, she moved to the United States at five years old and identifies as a true native of New Haven!
 She enjoys writing, reading, working out and volunteering within the community.
 She is fluent in Spanish and has a passion for children and immigration rights and has children attending ECMS!

 Yeon.Young@elmcitymontessori.org